hil400k/dev-knowledges/english.md

 `My brother was always taking my toys when we were young`
 - To describe an action in progress in the past that was interrupted by another action.
 `While I was diving, I saw a cat in the street`

+> Past Perfect Simple

+- To describe an action which was completed before a specific point of time in the past `My mum had done the washing-up by midnight`
+- To describe an action that was completed before another action in the past.
+The second action is in the Past Simple
+`The film had already started when we got the cinema`

+> Past Perfect Progressive

+- To emphasise the duration of an action that was in progress before another action or a specific point of time in the past
+`He had been living in London for 15 years when he moved to Glasgowe`
+- To refer to an action whose duration caused visible results at a later point of time in the past `They were tired because they had been cleaning the house all day`